Welding Magnets Guide: Usage, Types, and What to Consider

 Welding magnets are used for squaring and holding ferromagnetic metals of any shape, such as pipe, tubing, or bar stock.
 Ferromagnetic metals are those that contain high amounts of iron, nickel, or cobalt.

-Welding magnets are faster to use and more versatile than traditional welding squares and clamps.
+Welding magnets are faster to use and more versatile than traditional squares and clamps.
 They can save you a lot of time if you use small to medium-sized workpieces.

 What is the correct way to use welding magnets?